NCAR/wrfcloud/docs/Users_Guide/user_interface.rst

 * **Model Confiuration:** Name of the model configuration.
 The list of available model configurations will appear in the dropdown menu.
 These are created using the WRF Config Menu option (see below).
 * **Job Name:** This is an optional name to give your run to help describe its purpose or meaning.
 * **Cycle Date:** The inital date of the forecast.
 Select from the calendar or enter manually in MM/DD/YYYY format.
+(Please see note below)
-* **Cyle Hour:** The inital cycle hour.
+* **Cyle Hour:** The initial cycle hour.
 Options are 00, 06, 12, 18 UTC.
 * **Forecast Length:** The forecast legnth in hours.
 * **Output Frequency:** The frequency of forecast output.